Chris Kughn, LMFT

 Director of Substance Use Services

-Teresa is a native of Marin County who began her career path as a young adult, graduating from Tamalpais High School and majoring in business.
-Teresa furthered her career by attending Heald’s Business College in San Francisco, CA, and later U.C.
+Teresa is a native of Marin County who began her career path as a young adult, just after graduation from Tamalpais High School.
+She furthered her career with a degree in business from Heald’s Business College in San Francisco, and later completed U.C.
 Berkeley’s Alcohol and Drug Studies program to become a Certified Addiction Specialist.
-Teresa was the Co-founder and Executive Director of the Helen Vine Detox Center better known as “The Vine.”
+In 1999, Teresa co-founded the Helen Vine Recovery Center, also known as “The Vine”, and served as its Executive Director, a role she continues to hold.

-Today Teresa oversees Buckelew‘s Substance Use Services and is dedicated to working with her colleagues and staff on expanding Buckelew’s co-occurring disorders treatment.
+Today, Teresa oversees Buckelew‘s Substance Use Services and remains dedicated to working with her colleagues and staff to continue expanding Buckelew’s co-occurring disorders treatment services.